 If you’re interested in placing products on Pinterest, the first place to start is by setting up a catalog which is “a feed ingestion tool designed for businesses that sell products on their websites.”
 Once you’ve created a catalog, you can then create and manage product groups which is a collection of products that you’d like to feature on the Shop Tab Pinterest hosts or through promoted ads on their site.

-There are a variety of ad types to choose from where brands can feature specific products including Dynamic Shopping Ads which serve single image ads that promote a product relevant to people’s interests with helpful details such as delivery times, reviews, and promotions.
+There are a variety of advertising options on Pinterest to choose from where brands can feature specific products including Dynamic Shopping Ads which serve single image ads that promote a product relevant to people’s interests with helpful details such as delivery times, reviews, and promotions.
 There is also an option to utilize Shoppable Collection Ads which mix lifestyle imagery and video for an enhanced shopping experience where brands can link up to 24 products.

 Last June, Pinterest also launched an additional social commerce feature called Shopping List.
 This newer feature automatically saves a user’s product pins into a central hub so when the time comes to make a purchase, the pinner can have easy access.
 In the Shopping List, users can see the price of the product, reviews, and pinners also get a notification if an item in their Shopping List drops in price.